tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 ### Mimic Joints

-If a mimicked joint is part of the controlled joints, the hardware interface automatically creates state interfaces for all of its mimic joints.
+If a mimicked joint is part of the controlled joints, the hardware interface can create a state interfaces for all of its mimic joints.
+To enable this feature, add the mimic joints to the ros2_control section and add their state interfaces (see an example above).
 Their position and velocity are computed from the mimicked joint using the URDF-defined multiplier and offset.

 ### Transmission Support